nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-common-questions.md

 - Creare un servizio che esegua una query di tutte le partizioni di un altro servizio per estrarre i dati richiesti.
 - Creare un servizio che possa ricevere dati da tutte le partizioni di un altro servizio.
 - Inviare periodicamente dati da ogni servizio in un archivio esterno.
-Questo approccio è appropriato solamente se si eseguono query che non fanno parte della logica di business principale.
+This approach is only appropriate if the queries you're performing are not part of your core business logic, as the external store's data will be stale.
+- Alternatively, store data that must support querying across all records directly in a data store rather than in a reliable collection.
+This eliminates the issue with stale data, but doesn't allow the advantages of reliable collections to be leveraged.

 ### <a name="whats-the-best-way-to-query-data-across-my-actors"></a>Qual è il modo migliore per eseguire query sui dati nei vari attori?